rdey0/connect4_ai/README.md

 <br/>

-3. Restart the Game: You can reset the board at any point in the game by clicking the "Restart" button.
+3. **Restart the Game**: You can reset the board at any point in the game by clicking the "Restart" button.
 The first player will be alternated on each board reset

 <br/>